Bovi-analytics/ververs-et-al.2018/Review.md

     ## Loading required package: sjPlot

-    ## #refugeeswelcome
+    ## Learn more about sjPlot with 'browseVignettes("sjPlot")'.

     ## Loading required package: lsmeans

+    ## Loading required package: emmeans

-    ## The 'lsmeans' package is being deprecated.
+    ## The 'lsmeans' package is now basically a front end for 'emmeans'.
-    ## Users are encouraged to switch to 'emmeans'.
+    ## Users are encouraged to switch the rest of the way.
-    ## See help('transition') for more information, including how
+    ## See help('transition') for more information, including how to
-    ## to convert 'lsmeans' objects and scripts to work with 'emmeans'.
+    ## convert old 'lsmeans' objects and scripts to work with 'emmeans'.

     ## Loading required package: EnvStats